splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 The problem: Too much data
 ===============================================================================

-As you expand observability to cover all you systems, you often see exponential data growth.
+As you expand observability to cover all you systems, you often see exponential growth in data.
 High cardinality data also leads to data growth.
 These challenges lead to the following problems:

 * Increased cost for ingesting and storing data
-* Decreased performance due to processing overhead
+* Decreased performance due to the amount of data collected
-* Operational challenges: How do I make sense of my data?
+* Operational challenges: How do I derive value from my data?

 You discover that more data doesn't yield better observability outcomes.